-While the Treatment Facility is isolated and away from the general public, construction will occur in the middle of an operating water treatment facility.
-All work must be coordinated to avoid safety risks to City operations staff and to ensure efficiency in construction.
-In addition to the safety issues on site, maintaining the existing operations, which in turn assures safe drinking water to the general public, is paramount.
-The collaboration between the City, designer, and the CM/GC contractor assures coordination of work and consideration for the safety of vehicular and pedestrian movement within the project area.
+Construction will occur concurrent to operation of the ASR System and within an active community park among established sensitive trees and other environmentally sensitive natural resources.
+All work must be coordinated to avoid safety risks to the public, protect natural resources, and ensure efficiency in construction.
+In addition to the safety and environmental protection issues on site, maintaining the operation of the ASR System, which in turn assures adequate supply of safe drinking water to the general public, is paramount.
+The collaboration between the City, designer, and the CM/GC contractor assures coordination of work and consideration for the safety of the general public and natural resources within the project area.
 CM/GC contracting ensures that safety is effectively managed in a "fast track" mode to minimize delays.